 For those who do not have an all-in-one office machine, it can be handy to use your smartphone to scan documents.
 It is usually a surprise for some to find out that your phone camera can scan documents.
 It’s true!
 On an iPhone, for example, you can start by creating a new note in the Notes app, and then open the camera to scan.

-Most basic scanner apps are user friendly and have handy features.
-They can automatically detect paper size, which is helpful if a document has both legal and letter sized paper.
+Most basic scanner apps are user-friendly and have handy features.
+They can automatically detect the paper size, which is helpful if a document has both legal and letter-sized paper.
 You can send the scans via text or email, or even better, have them automatically uploaded to the cloud (OneDrive, Google Drive, etc).
 Most apps work in black and white OR color and can convert documents to text.
 One downside is that lighting can be tricky, as with any scans; make sure you can scan in a place with direct lighting over your entire document.
 We will leave the search to you for finding an app that suits you.

 Document viewer apps